moinku07/LandmarkRemark/README.md

 However, I used a collection view with horizontal scrolling at the bottom of the mapview for the note list.
 I did not write any unit tests for the ListViewController because I believe this is a nice to have feature for the technical test.

+It took me a while to learn and integrate Firebase Firestore.
+I was unable to do partial (contain/like) text match.
+It only supports =, >, <, >=, <=.
+It also does not support OR.
+I could be wrong.

-Setup:
+## Setup:

 This project was created using Xcode 10.3 and tested on both simulators and real device.
 However, to install/test the app on a real device you will require a Provisioning profile, a different bundle identifier and firebase configuration.
 Whereas, you do not need to change any settings to test on a simulator.

-For simulators, set a simulated location from Simulator menu Features -> Location -> Custom location.
+For simulators, set a simulated location from Simulator menu Features/Debug -> Location -> Custom location.

+Open the project on Xcode 10.3 or later.

+Press Command + X. It will start the Unit, UI and Acceptance tests.